It is a good practice to put the fork arms just below the front axle of the forklift and it should be as close to the ground as possible.

 Another benefit of proper fork height is damage prevention.
 Setting the forks to the correct height helps to prevent damage to the load and the forklift.
 For example, if the forks are set too high, the load may slide off, causing damage to both the load and the forklift.
 On the other hand, if the forks are set too low, they may hit the ground, causing damage to the forks and other components of the forklift.

-Recommended Height the Forks When Operating the Vehicle
+Recommended Height of the Forks When Operating the Vehicle

 The recommended height for the forks on a forklift depends on a number of factors, including the type of load being transported and the height of the racking or storage system.
 In general, it is recommended to keep the forks as low as possible while still allowing for clearance between the load and the ground.
 This helps to improve stability and reduce the risk of tipping.